zio/zio/docs/guides/quickstarts/restful-webservice.md

 ...
 ```

 We have scheduled some delays between each line to simulate downloading a big file.
-So when we run the `curl` command above, we can see that the content of the file will be downloaded gradually.
+So when we run the above `curl` command, we can see that the content of the file will be downloaded gradually.